rsdoiel/antenna/science_and_technology.md

 ---

 ## Siri?
 Will tariffs hurt Apple?
-Tim Cook says brace for a $900 million whack, for starters
+Tim Cook says brace for a $900M whack, for starters

 date: 2025-05-02, updated: 2025-05-02, from: The Register (UK I.T.
 News)